shubhamsharmaer/bitbye/README.md

    npm run dev
    ```

-   This will start the application on `http://localhost:3000`.
+   This will start the application on `http://localhost:5173`.

+## Possible Error
+   - If the conversion do not work then try to go [HERE](https://cors-anywhere.herokuapp.com/corsdemo)
+   - And click on `Request temporary access to the demo server`
+   - Try `npm run dev` again

 ## Usage